Chinatown, San Francisco: Gang violence

 With these changes came a weakening of the Tongs' traditional grip on Chinese life.
 Newer Chinese groups often came from areas outside of the Tongs' control, so the influence of the Tongs and criminal groups associated with them, such as the Triads, grew weaker in Chinatown and the Chinese community.
-However, the presence of the Asian gangs remained significant in the immigrant community, and in the summer of 1977, an ongoing rivalry between two street gangs, the Wah Ching and the Joe Boys, erupted in violence and bloodshed, culminating in a shooting spree at the Golden Dragon Restaurant on Washington Street (華盛頓街).
+However, the presence of the Asian gangs remained significant in the immigrant community, and in the summer of 1977, an ongoing rivalry between two street gangs, the Wah Ching and the Joe Boys, erupted in violence and bloodshed, culminating in a shooting spree at the Golden Dragon Restaurant on Washington Street.
 Five people were killed and eleven wounded, none of whom were gang members.
 The incident has become infamously known as the Golden Dragon massacre.
 Five perpetrators, who were members of the Joe Boys gang, were convicted of murder and assault charges and were sentenced to prison.
 The Golden Dragon closed in January 2006 because of health violations, and later reopened as the Imperial Palace Restaurant.

 Other notorious acts of violence have taken place in Chinatown since 1977.
 At 2 a.m. on May 14, 1990, San Francisco residents who had just left The Purple Onion, a nightclub located where Chinatown borders on North Beach, were shot as they entered their cars.
 35-year-old Michael Bit Chen Wu was killed and six others were injured, among them a critically wounded pregnant woman.
 In June 1998, shots were fired at Chinese Playground, wounding six teenagers, three of them critically.
 A 16-year-old boy was arrested for the shooting, which was believed to be gang-related.
 On February 27, 2006, Allen Leung was shot to death in his business on Jackson Street; Raymond "Shrimp Boy" Chow, who succeeded Leung as head of the Ghee Kung Tong, was later convicted in 2016 of soliciting Leung's murder as fallout from the corruption investigation of Leland Yee, and Raymond "Skinny Ray" Lei was indicted for committing the murder in 2017.

 Developments of tourism

 As Chinatown's ill reputation reemerged in the 1970s with the publicized gang crimes and continued neglect of substandard housing in the area, tourism began to decline.
 Visitors perceived the area as a "ghetto" taking their commercial business elsewhere.
 As Chinatown's tourist industry suffered, the entire area's once stable economy suffered.
 To counter this image, the Chinese Six Companies and other Chinese merchants began heavily emphasizing the safety and attractiveness of visiting the area.
 These marketing efforts alongside quieter initiatives to improve conditions for residents throughout the 1970s enabled the area's tourism-dependent economy to continue functioning.
 Similar dynamics of area leaders internally addressing social issues while externally maintaining commercial tourist appeal continued to the end of the 1900s.
-Now, Chinatown has established itself as the top tourist site in the city even as the area remains contested by forces of economic and social development.
+Now, However, San Francisco's Chinatown is now shrinking and faces an existential threat to it survival, due to macroeconomic ills afflicting downtown and San Francisco as a whole, in addition to its aging infrastructure and residential inhabitants.